MeneDev/dockmoor/CONTRIBUTING.md

 Please run the `guess-quality.sh` script in the root folder and look at the output.
 Ideally there is none.

 Please take a look at the test coverage.

+Please make sure there are no merge conflicts.

 ## Releasing